$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: CP-asymmetries in

 \subsection{Time-dependent CP-violation}

-As a result of $D^0$-$\bar D^0$ oscillations CP-asymmetries are time dependent for the neutral meson, which will lead to novel features.
+As a result of $D^0$-$\bar D^0$ oscillations CP-asymmetries are time dependent for the neutral meson, giving rise to novel features.
 In particular TDCP asymmetries do not necessitate a strong phase difference in the two amplitudes.
-Thus in principle we have to adjust the amplitudes to include the $C_7$-effect, from $g_{L,R}$ Eqs.~(\ref{eq:ALR},\ref{eq:detailsLR}) to $\tilde g_{L,R}$ \eqref{eq:tg} as detailed in appendix \ref{app:time}.
+Thus in principle we have to adjust the amplitudes to include the $C_7$-effect, from $g_{L,R}$ Eqs.~(\ref{eq:ALR},\ref{eq:detailsLR}) to $\tilde g_{L,R}$ \eqref{eq:tg} as detailed in App.~\ref{app:time}.
 Indications are though that these effects are overshadowed by the dominance of the LD amplitudes $l_{L,R}$.

 Important mixing parameters of the $D^0$-$\bar D^0$ system are the mass and width difference, the mixing phase $\phi_{D}$ as well as the ratio $|p/q|$ of the parameters $p$ and $q$ translating between the flavour and mass eigenstates.
-The latest HFAG values \cite{HFAG} are
+The latest HFAG values \cite{HFLAV:2019otj} are

 where $\Gamma = (\tau_{D^0})^{-1}$ is the inverse lifetime of the $D^0$-mesons and $\Delta m_D$ and $\Delta \Gamma_D$ are the difference of the heavy and the light $D^0$-meson mass and width respectively.
-We quote the values with no direct CP-violation except for $\phi_{D}$, where we also quote the result for allowed direct CP-violation as it is rather different in the central value, although compatible within errors.
+Above we did set the value for $|p/q|=1$ as both the no direct CP allowed and direct CP allowed value are compatible with $1$ within very small uncertainties.
+The value for $\phi_{D}$ we quote both values no direct CP allowed and direct CP allowed (in brackets).
+Assumeing $|p/q|_D =1$, the TDCP-asymmetry assumes the following form